FMInference/FlexiGen/README.md

 - [ ] Support Apple silicon M1/M2 deployment
 - [ ] Support Colab deployement
+- [ ] Add a text summarization application and more throughput-oriented applications.
 - [ ] Optimize the latency of the chatbot application
-- [ ] Add a text summarization application
 - [ ] Support more models (BLOOM, CodeGen, GLM)
 - [ ] Release the cost model and policy optimizer
 - [ ] Release a pip installable package